Why did Jesus cast out the money changers, buyers and sellers?

 The Jews were offering sin sacrifices instead of actually changing their ways and again Jesus is highlighting that God did not want the sacrifice.

-So not only did Jesus clear the temple of those who were selling unlawfully animals for sacrifices that God did not want his clearing those selling the animals for sacrifice spiritually shows the removal of those sacrifices.
+So not only did Jesus clear the temple of those who were selling unlawfully animals for sacrifices that God did not want, his clearing of those selling the animals for sacrifice spiritually shows the removal of those sacrifices.
 No longer would there be any more need for those selling the animals for sacrifices and there would be no more sacrifices made in the temple, through the destruction of the temple it is impossible to make sin sacrifice as per the law.
 Jesus is now the sacrifice taking away sacrifices under the law both physically and spiritually.